JBAguinaga/DATA-4381_Capstone/README.md

 ### Data

   * Type:
-    * Main: *occurences.csv* An excel file that has the available phenological truth values for all the available specimens.
+    * Main: *occurences.csv*:   An excel file that has the available phenological truth values for all the available specimens.
 These also include other values like the specimen
-    * *multimedia.csv* This excel file contains all of our image URIs (URLs)
+    * *multimedia.csv*:   Contains all of our image URIs (URLs)
-    * *measurementOrFact.csv*
+    * *measurementOrFact.csv*:   Has more specimen entries along with some truth values.
+However, substantially far less than *occurences.csv*.

   * Size: Total: ~ 10GB
   * Instances: ~ 13,000 specimens (in main excel file)